LocalJoost/LocalJoost.github.io/_posts/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls.markdown

 The cube is so small is stays invisible, but it stretches the object area far enough to pull the controls down below the actual logo.
 The right distance between logo and the invisible cube depends on the shape and size of the actual logo - you can find this with a bit of fiddling.
 Unfortunately every test requires a deployment to HoloLens, so best try this with an as small as possible test app.

 There are two important details to observe.
-First and foremost: the cube, and basically *every* element in the logo *must have a material*.
-Default your cube has no material, and then the import in Unity (by the MRTK) will fail.
+First and foremost: the cube, and basically *every* element in the logo, *must have a material*.
+Default your cube has no material, which will make the import in Unity (by the MRTK) fail.

 If you have created the cube in the right spot, select the little beach ball icon: